Baby-led weaning: Overview

-Providing an infant with table foods initiates the development of strong oral motor control for chewing and swallowing, including tongue lateralization and eventual bolus formation.
+Providing an infant with table foods (that is, food that has not been puréed) initiates the development of strong oral motor control for chewing and swallowing, including tongue lateralization and eventual bolus formation.
 When an infant mouths a food texture, the tongue lateralization reflex forces them to move their tongue to the side to lick and taste the food, and engages the phasic bite reflex.
 Through continued practice, infants learn to volitionally lateralize their tongue and bite—the first step in the development of a munching/chewing pattern.